Gimer0x/automated-market-maker/README.md

 ```
 npm run initialize:sepolia
 ```
-After this you have created a new pool and you added liquidity.
+After this step you have just created a new pool and you also added liquidity.

 ## Features ##
 These are some of the most important features implemented: